Wataru-Oshima-Tokyo/livox_converter/README.md

-Here's a README template for your ROS node that subscribes to `livox_ros_driver/CustomMsg`, converts it, and publishes to `livox_ros_driver2/CustomMsg`, using OpenMP for parallel processing.

----

 # Livox Message Converter Node

 This ROS package provides a node that subscribes to LiDAR data published by `livox_ros_driver` on the `/livox/lidar` topic, converts the incoming messages from `livox_ros_driver/CustomMsg` format to `livox_ros_driver2/CustomMsg` format, and publishes the converted messages to `/livox/lidar_custom`.
 It utilizes OpenMP for efficient parallel processing, speeding up the conversion of large numbers of data points within each message.